 Here is the C++ code for the Boolean variable.

-An integer stores a 16-bit 2-byte value.
+An integer data type stores a 16-bit 2-byte value.
 This is a signed value which means that the most significant bit will indicate the negative number.

 8000 hexadecimal = -32786 decimal